awsdocs/application-auto-scaling-user-guide/doc_source/get-started-exercise.md

-# Getting started using the AWS CLI<a name="get-started-exercise"></a>
+# Tutorial: Getting started with scheduled scaling using the AWS CLI<a name="get-started-exercise"></a>

-In this tutorial, you use the AWS CLI to explore Application Auto Scaling\.
-Before you begin, make sure that you have an AWS account and that you've set up the AWS CLI\.
-For more information, see [Setting up](setting-up.md)\.
-In this tutorial, you create scheduled actions to scale your scalable resources based on a schedule\.
-With scheduled scaling, you can specify either a one\-time action or a recurring action\.

-The exercises in this tutorial assume that you are using administrator credentials \(`adminuser` profile\) that you set up in [Set up the AWS CLI](setup-awscli.md)\.
-If you don't provide this profile, the default profile is assumed\.
-Note that to create, update, delete, or list Application Auto Scaling resources, you need permissions to perform the action, and you need permission to access the corresponding resources\.
-For more information, see [Identity and Access Management for Application Auto Scaling](auth-and-access-control.md)\.
+The following tutorial shows you how to use the AWS CLI to get started with scheduled scaling by helping you create scheduled actions that scale a sample DynamoDB table called `TestTable`\.
+If you don't already have a `TestTable` table in DynamoDB that you use for testing, you can create one now by running the create\-table command shown in [Step 1: Create a DynamoDB table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/AutoScaling.CLI.html#AutoScaling.CLI.CreateTable) in the *Amazon DynamoDB Developer Guide*\.

 When using the AWS CLI, remember that your commands run in the AWS Region that's configured for your profile\.
 If you want to run the commands in a different Region, either change the default Region for your profile, or use the `--region` parameter with the command\.

 **Note**
 You may incur AWS charges as part of this tutorial\.
-Please monitor your [Free tier](https://aws.amazon.com/free/) usage and make sure that you understand the costs associated with the number of units of read and write capacity that your DynamoDB databases uses\.
+Please monitor your [Free tier](https://aws.amazon.com/free/) usage and make sure that you understand the costs associated with the number of units of read and write capacity that your DynamoDB database uses\.

 **Topics**
 + [Step 1: Register your scalable target](#gs-register-scalable-target)